mkorthof/freenom-script/docs/Docker.md

 ## Build your own image

 Copy docker build command from GitHub Actions workflow: [.github/workflows/docker.yml](https://github.com/mkorthof/freenom-script/blob/a4957766242a701971e7c4d43908a7687479de72/.github/workflows/docker.yml#L19).
 Running that HEREDOC from inside repo dir should create an image tagged `freenom-script:latest`.
-To test, try on of the run commands above.
+To test, try one of the run commands above.